mromeolisten/Azure_Kinect_R-D/README.md

 ##### Step 1:

-OpenFrameworks:
+Retrieving Raw 3D Depth:

-openframeworks is an open-source creative coding toolkit which allows developers the low level functionality of being able to produce code in C++ but with the ease of users higher level pre-written code and plugins to get multimedia applications running quickly.
-Good for prototyping.
+To do this we used openframeworks which is an open-source creative coding toolkit that allows developers the low level functionality of C++ but with the ease of using higher level pre-written code and plugins to get multimedia applications running quickly.

-The open-source community release a plugin that utlizes the Azure Kinect SDK, specifically to stream a point cloud.
+The open-source community released a plugin that utlizes the Azure Kinect SDK, specifically to retrieve and stream a point cloud.
 The below video documentation shows real-time generated 3D streaming data directly from the device.
 This gives us the ability to place physical environment, objects, people in 3D space i.e. translate, rotate, scale, manipulate 3D data.

 ```c++